Oklahoma Section 8 Housing

 • Subsidized Apartments: Subsidized apartments are privately-owned rental properties that receive subsidies from the government in exchange for renting to low-income tenants.
 These apartments may have income restrictions and may be managed by property management companies.

-It's worth noting that some of these options may have waiting lists, while others may not.
+Some of these options may have waiting lists, while others may not.
 LIHTC properties, for example, typically do not have waiting lists, while public housing and subsidized apartments may have waiting lists that can vary in length.

 To find out more about these low-income housing options in Oklahoma, contact your local housing authority or visit the OHFA website.
 They can provide you with information on the availability of these programs in your area and help you determine which option is best for you.